Last Updated on

 - The US took legitimate sanctions from the United Nations and sent military aid to South Korea.

-- North and South Korea signed a peace treaty in 1953 and ended the war.
+- North and South Korea signed a peace treaty in 1953, ending the war.

 3. Third Phase (1953-1957)